GROUP COMPONENTS INTO ROOMS FOR MORE EFFICIENT LAYOUT

 The key to properly managing your component placements and traces is to utilize diﬀerent techniques of grouping objects together rather than individually modifying each individual object.
 A lot of users hate the idea of having to individually bring a component to the board layout.
 This paper details what Altium Designer can do to make layout management easier and less time consuming, allowing you to meet your project deadlines.

 A rat’s nest of connections can be a pain as well because if no routing was performed and a lot of components are used.
 It will consume additional resources to produce connection lines across the layout, significantly decreasing system performance and making component placement much more diﬃcult.
+The tangle can be enough to want to hire out for PCB design services, but there is a better option to keep your PCB designers in-house.

 Figure 1: Generating a room with the sheet-linked components.